-Director since 2019; since 2021, Chief Financial Officer of Miller & Milone, LLC, a wholly owned subsidiary of Med-Metrix, LLC, a provider of performance management analytics and revenue recovery services for the healthcare industry; Since 2010, Chief Financial Officer of Miller & Milone, P.C., a law firm focused on healthcare law, elder law and estate planning; From 1998 to 2010, employed by Arbor Commercial Mortgage, LLC, a Fannie Mae and Freddie Mac Delegated Underwriting and Servicing (DUS[®]) lender, including serving as Vice President - Strategic and Taxation from 2006 to 2010 with responsibility for, among other things, tax compliance and strategies for a NYSE listed REIT and various real estate partnerships; From 1988 to 1998 employed by BRT Apartments, including serving as Vice President, Financial, from 1993 to 1998.
-Since 2019, she has also served as a board member and treasurer of the Sabrina Audrey Milone Foundation, Inc. Ms. Till is a certified public accountant.
-Ms. Till's experience as a chief financial officer as well as her experience in strategic business planning, finance, tax and accounting at two NYSE listed REITs brings a diverse perspective to our board.
+Director since 2019; Since 2023, EVP Corporate Tax and compliance of Med-Metrix, LLC, a provider of technology-enabled services providing revenue cycle management and business intelligence solutions for health systems and physician groups across the United States.
+Since 2021, Chief Financial Officer of Miller & Milone, LLC, a wholly owned subsidiary of Med-Metrix, LLC,; Since 2010, Chief Financial Officer of Miller & Milone, P.C., a law firm focused on healthcare law, elder law and estate planning; From 1998 to 2010, employed by Arbor Commercial Mortgage, LLC, a Fannie Mae and Freddie Mac Delegated Underwriting and Servicing (DUS®) lender, including serving as Vice President - Strategic and Taxation from 2006 to 2010 with responsibility for, among other things, tax compliance and strategies for a NYSE listed REIT and various real estate partnerships; From 1988 to 1998 employed by BRT Apartments, including serving as Vice President, Financial, from 1993 to 1998.
+Since 2019, she has served as a board member and treasurer of the Sabrina Audrey Milone Foundation, Inc. Ms. Till's background as a certified public accountant as well as her experience in strategic business planning, finance, tax and accounting developed while working for an aggregate of 22 years with two NYSE listed REITs equips her with the skills that are helpful in serving on our audit committee and board.

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE ELECTION OF MATTHEW J. GOULD, J. ROBERT LOVEJOY AND KAREN A. TILL
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE ELECTION OF MATHEW J. GOULD, J. ROBERT LOVEJOY AND KAREN TILL